123jimin/kle/README.md

 ### How a command is executed
 In KLE, calls to commands in a command is *not* processed immediately.
-Instead, following stuffs happen when a command is being executed.
+Instead, following steps happen when a command is being executed.
 1. **Statements** in a command are processed.
 2. While executing statements, calls to other **commands** are stored in a list.
 3. After all statements are executed, **zoom values** are applied on a chart.